-Create a shot of a participant by selecting Rendezvous Session > Add < target ID> to Rendezvous from the Shot Selection menu.
+Create a shot of a participant by clicking the shot menu and selecting a participant.
 The participant is automatically added when you create this shot.

 Your new Rendezvous shot will display on the shot level from where it was selected.
 Select the shot to have it display in the preview window where you can place it and size it as needed.